SAP-samples/ui5-typescript-helloworld/step-by-step.md

 }
 ```

-> **Note:** when you use the `@sapui5/ts-types-esm` (or `@openui5/ts-types-esm`) types instead, you need to add the following section to tsconfig.json:
+> **Note:** when you use the `@sapui5/types` (or `@openui5/types`) types instead, you need to add the following section to tsconfig.json:
 >
 > ```json
 >        "typeRoots": [
+>            "./node_modules/@types",
->            "./node_modules/@types"
+>            "./node_modules/@sapui5/types"
 >        ],
->        "types": [
->            "@sapui5/ts-types-esm"
->        ],
 >```
 >
 > Why?
 TypeScript automatically finds all type definition files in a dependency starting with `@types/...` (i.e. all `.d.ts` files in `node_modules/@types/...`).
 The jQuery d.ts files are there and found, but the SAPUI5 types are only available in a package starting with `@sapui5/...`, hence TypeScript must be explicitly pointed to these types.
-As this disables the automatic loading of other types from `node_modules/@types/...`, this path must be given as a type root.
+As this disables the automatic loading of other types from `node_modules/@types/...`, this path must also be given as a type root.

 There are additional settings in this file, e.g. telling the compiler which files to compile (all matching `./webapp/**/*`) and how the modules should be resolved (`"moduleResolution": "node"`).
 And a couple of compiler options which are not so important right now.
 They determine how exactly the compiler behaves.
 The "paths" section informs TypeScript about the mapping of namespaces used in the app.